Millions of Americans use wood stoves for heating and cooking. But how hot do wood stoves get? This detailed guide has the answers.

 And by doing so, you get the most heat out of your stove.
 To this end, you need to ensure you are not under-filling or over-filling your stove with firewood.

 If you put too much firewood, the stove will produce excessively high temperatures.
-And as we earlier mentioned, such high temperatures can damage the stove or pose a safety risk.
+And as we mentioned earlier, such high temperatures can damage the stove or pose a safety risk.

 On the other hand, if you don’t put enough wood, you won’t get sufficient heat from the stove.
 Also, there’s a high chance the subsequent wood you will add will not catch fire and the stove may end up going out prematurely.